 The Bose Connect app helps you manage your paired devices and gives you real-time readings from the built-in heart rate sensor.
 You can connect to your device via Bluetooth or NFC, and use the inline mic and remote to control volume, skip tracks and take calls.
 Volume-optimized EQ gives you balanced audio performance at any volume.

 Finally, the lithium-ion battery provides up to 5 hours per charge, which means Sound Sport Pulse will stay with you through those marathon training runs or long hours at the gym.
-User reviews are excellent for these buds, averaging over 4 out of 5 on Amazon US.

 The compact, in-ear design houses six integrated sensors (including GPS) that dish out 11 different measurements.
 This includes calories burned, distance, time, speed, pace, pitch, steps, strides, route and altitude.
 An impressive list, indeed.

 Smart B-Trainer periodically updates you with heart rate distance, pace or anytime you like at the push of a button.
 The smartphone app allows you to set goals and fitness level, and will then guide you day by day with target heart rates for efficient fat-burning and stamina increasing sessions.

 In case you were wondering, the buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target.

 These sweat and waterproof (IP67) buds offer a comfortable and secure cord-free fit, with option to wear one or both earbuds.
 Inside there is a clinical grade heart rate monitor and fitness analyzer.
 The gizmo will dish out personalized in-ear audio coaching, race pace calculator, recovery advice, VO2Max and more, along with the standard gamut of fitness tracking.
 Jabra Elite Sport will even count your reps in the gym.